ev-ant/examNord/README.md

 Since the template relies on extra files with specification of style, an update unsures that **only new `.Rmd`** will get updated template.
 An easy solution to use template with updated styling, is to copy `examNord.sty` and `frontpage.tex` to your older folders.

+To ensure a proper total number of pages in header, keep command `\noAttachment` at the very end of the document.